-Prophet Eric Boahen Uche Sets Social Media Abuzz With Prophecy on NPP MPs
+Prophet Eric Boahen Uche Sets Social Media Abuzz With Prophecy About NPP MPs

 - Eric Boahen Uche, founder and overseer of Reign House Chapel in Accra, has shared a prophecy concerning Ghana’s political landscape

-- He claimed that a number of Members of Parliament from the National Democratic Congress could lose their seats in future political contests
+- He claimed that several Members of Parliament from the National Democratic Congress could lose their seats in future political contests

-- Some observers have raised concerns about the influence of prophetic messages on voter perception and political discourse
+- Netizens questioned his words, raising concerns about the influence of prophetic messages on voter perception and the political discourse

 Ghana’s top stories, now easier to find.
 Discover our new search feature!

-Founder and overseer of Reign House Chapel in Accra, Eric Boahen Uche, has stirred public debate after prophesying a major political shift involving Ghana’s Parliament.
+Founder and overseer of Reign House Chapel in Accra, Eric Boahen Uche, has stirred public debate after prophesying a major shift in the composition of Ghana’s Parliament.

-According to him, several Members of Parliament belonging to the National Democratic Congress (NDC) could lose their seats to the New Patriotic Party (NPP) in the 2028 Parliamentary elections.
+According to him, several Members of Parliament from the National Democratic Congress (NDC) could lose their seats to the New Patriotic Party (NPP) in the 2028 elections.

 Source: Facebook